-Arshia Architects, a Los Angeles-based architecture and design studio has designed the LIT Lighting Design Awards Trophy … Arshia Architects team is looking back at the original Trophy idea and creative process.
+Arshia Architects, a Los Angeles-based architecture and design studio, has designed the LIT Lighting Design Awards Trophy.
+In conversation with D5, the Arshia Architects team is looking back at the original Trophy idea and their creative process.

 Can you please share more about your company and work?

-Founded in 2006, Arshia Architects is a Los Angeles-based architecture and design studio.
-Arshia Architects’ studio is dedicated to the exploration of space and the built environment.
+Founded in 2006, Arshia Architects is a Los Angeles-based architecture and design studio dedicated to the exploration of space and the built environment.
 We are committed to new ways of thinking in space that provide unique solutions to the complex challenges and parameters that affect architecture.